 The original structure of the lighthouse dates back to 1848 originally built by the British.
 It burnt down in time.
 Another structure was built on the grounds of the old one in 1939 that you see today.
 The lighthouse gives a full view of Galle harbour.
 Sadly regular tourists are not allowed to climb on top.

 Galle National Museum

-The building that houses the museum dates back to 1656 while the museum was officially inaugurated on 1986.
+The building that houses the museum dates back to 1656 when the museum was officially inaugurated in 1986.
 It used to be storage for weapons for the colonial Dutch.
-Most of the gallery have artifacts from the colonial Dutch and British era and a whole room is dedicated to Sri Lanka – China trade relations.
+Most of the galleries have artefacts from the colonial Dutch and British eras and a whole room is dedicated to Sri Lanka – China trade relations.

-There is also display of products from rural industries like ebony wood and ivory carvings, turtle shell jewelry, masks, paintings, lace artworks etc. Try to visit during the cooler hours since there is no AC.
+There is also a display of products from rural industries like ebony wood and ivory carvings, turtle shell jewellery, masks, paintings, lace artworks etc. Try to visit during cooler hours since there is no AC.

 National Maritime Museum Galle

 The building of the museum goes back to 1668 when the Dutch initially built it as a warehouse but its purpose varied over time.
 In 1992 the Sri Lankan government first opened the museum displaying collections from seafaring, maritime trade and ocean life.
 Galle being an important maritime port and a coastal trade town was abundant in this.

 Most of the initial collection was destroyed in the 2004 Tsunami where the sea took around 80% of the artefact with it.
 After that, it has been repopulated and renovated in time with the help of the Royal Government of Netherlands and opened again in 2008.